matthewwong525/linked-blog-starter-md/Next_Stop_The_Apocalypse/Random shit/Quest nr1.md

-3rd floor will have a floor boss, which will be a bone devil. floors might have changed to check map area. new corridors are still being found even on dungeons that have reset many a times. chests have more powerfull and one of loot on the first iteration. any loot it yours to keep with a 10% cut on the money. firsts group went to level 7 gold tier. second group to level 5 between silver and gold.
+3rd floor will have a floor boss, which will be a bone devil. floors might have changed to check map area. new corridors are still being found even on dungeons that have reset many a times. chests have more powerfull and one of loot on the first iteration. any loot it yours to keep with a 10% cut on the money. specific payment information will come later on. firsts group went to level 7 gold tier. second group to level 5 between silver and gold.